oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 A viewer satisfies the "viewer" conformance profile if:
 * It satisfies the "CSAF consumer" conformance profile.
 * It additionally satisfies the normative requirements in section 3 that are designated as applying to viewers.

-## 5.9 Conformance Clause 8: Result management system
-A result management system satisfies the "result management system" conformance profile if:
-* It satisfies the "CSAF consumer" conformance profile.
-* It additionally satisfies the normative requirements in section 3 and Appendix B ("Use of fingerprints by result management systems") that are designated as applying to result management systems.

-## 5.10 Conformance Clause 9: Engineering system
-An engineering system satisfies the "engineering system" conformance profile if:
-* It satisfies the normative requirements in section 3 that are designated as applying to engineering systems.

 (Note: The [OASIS TC Process](https://www.oasis-open.org/policies-guidelines/tc-process#wpComponentsConfClause) requires that a specification approved by the TC at the Committee Specification Public Review Draft, Committee Specification or OASIS Standard level must include a separate section, listing a set of numbered conformance clauses, to which any implementation of the specification must adhere in order to claim conformance to the specification (or any optional portion thereof).
 This is done by listing the conformance clauses here.
 For the definition of "conformance clause," see [OASIS Defined Terms](https://www.oasis-open.org/policies-guidelines/oasis-defined-terms-2017-05-26#dConformanceClause).